A brief guide to making a No Win, No Fee professional negligence claim

 While it is correct that legal services may be provided without charge where a no win, no fee case is lost, those services are not ‘free’ in the event that the case is successful.

 When a no win, no fee case is won the lawyer’s fees become payable.
-In fact not only will the lawyer be entitled to be paid what are known as the ‘base costs’, but in addition to this a ‘success fee’ can also be charged.
-So No Win – No Fee funding in relation to a professional negligence claim should not be regarded as a free service.
+So No Win, No Fee funding in relation to a professional negligence claim should not be regarded as a free service.

 Will you take a slice of my compensation?

 Under a Conditional Fee Agreement (the type of No Win, No Fee funding arrangement we most commonly offer for professional negligence claims) the winning client pays our costs on an hourly rate basis, along with a success fee.

 Fixed legal costs are recoverable from the losing party, and these will be credited against your bill.
 However, those fixed recoverable costs are unlikely to cover the full amount that will be due.

 Success fees (which are not recoverable from the losing party) are calculated as a percentage of the costs incurred.